-A serial killer is a true human predator typically defined as someone who murders three or more people over a period of 30 days or greater.
+Ais a true human predator typically defined as someone who murders three or more people over a period of 30 days or greater.
 Interviews with most serial killers have revealed they experience a cooling off period between each murder.
 The serial killer’s cooling off period is a perceptual refractory period whereby they are temporarily satiated with their need to cause pain to others.

-Criminal Psychology experts have hypothesized their motivation for killing is the pursuit for an experience of psychological gratification only achieved via brutality.
+experts have hypothesized their motivation for killing is the pursuit for an experience of psychological gratification only achieved via brutality.
 After they murder, these individuals feel a sense of release combined with egotistical power.
 The experience for them brings such gratification that they become wanton of feeling the experience of release and gratification once again.

 “The term ‘serial killings’ means a series of three or more killings, not less than one of which was committed within the United States, having common characteristics such as to suggest the reasonable possibility that the crimes were committed by the same actor or actors.”
-FBI

 Provided above are four examples of offenders and offender groups who commit abusive and/or violent bizarre acts sharing the common bond of having deep psychological deficits with distorted worldviews.
 These serious psychiatric and/or personality constructs, which may metastasize throughout their being, defies reason.
 What is it about these human predators, how do they function and socialize in their day-to-day lives?
 These brief profiles speak volumes about the dark nature of the human condition.
-In addition to all sharing mild to severe psychopathology, they all are perceptual loners with deep-seated forces governing their decision-making capacities.
+In addition to all sharing mild to severe, they all are perceptual loners with deep-seated forces governing their decision-making capacities.

 The serial arsonist may not assault other people or find gratification from being a human predator as does the serial killer, but he actually experiences joy and elation from his fire setting.
 In addition to joy, he feels a sense of accomplishment from the devastation he has caused.
 His episodes of fire setting are extremely dangerous given he can cause harm to others, but the goal of inflicting pain or bodily harm is not his modus operandi.